vivk-FAF-TMPS16-1/TMPS-Lab/README.md

 ## Implemetation
 ****
 4 creational designs were made(Factory, Abstract Factory, Singleton, Builder), with objects of type **Cookware**:Pan, Pot and Casserole.
-All of them have 3 attributes(price, name and material type) and toString method to output all attributes.
+All of them have 3 attributes(price, name and material type) and Info property to output all attributes.
 **Singleton** is implemented in **SteelCookwareFactory**, **IronCookwareFactory**, **GlassCookwareFacotory**.
 All instances of these classes are **private static** and their constructors are private as well, so they could only be instantiated by get() methods.
 ```csharp
 private GlassCookwareFactory() { }